mitre/cyber-trackr-live/docs/index.md

     details: Try-it-out functionality that works on GitHub Pages through our CORS proxy solution.
 Always up-to-date with the specification.

   - icon: 🤝
-    title: Official Partnership
+    title: API Integration
-    details: Collaborative project with cyber.trackr.live - we provide the OpenAPI specification and client ecosystem for their API service.
+    details: Comprehensive OpenAPI specification and client ecosystem for the cyber.trackr.live API service.
+[Learn more about our approach](/project/collaboration).

   - icon: 🔧
     title: OpenAPI-First Development